jawj/zapatos-docs/src/index.md

 * `"progressListener"` is a boolean that determines how chatty the tool is.
 If `true`, it enumerates its progress in generating the schema.
 It defaults to `false`.
 If you [generate your schema programmatically](#programmatic-generation), you can alternatively provide your own listener function.

 * `"warningListener"` is a boolean that determines whether or not the tool logs a warning when a new user-defined type or domain is encountered and given its own type file in `zapatos/custom`.
 If `true`, which is the default, it does.
-If you [generate your schema programmatically](#programmatic-generation), you can alternatively provide your own listener function.
+Again, if you [generate your schema programmatically](#programmatic-generation), you can alternatively provide your own listener function.

 * `"customTypesTransform"` is a string that determines how user-defined Postgres type names are mapped to TypeScript type names.
 Your options are `"my_type"`, `"PgMyType"` or `"PgMy_type"`, each representing how a Postgres type named `my_type` will be transformed.
 The default (for reasons of backward-compatibility rather than superiority) is `"PgMy_type"`.
 If you [generate your schema programmatically](#programmatic-generation), you can alternatively define your own transformation function.